 Issue number Description Workaround HTTPS connection fails for CA-signed certificate with certificate inadequate type error on FF.
 Ensure End-Entity, Intermediate CA and Root CA certificates are all SHA256 based and RSA2048 key signed, and Extended key usage field is set to TLS webserver Auth only for subject and root.
 For intermediate, it must be set with other required bits to avoid this issue.
 Add the root, intermediate CAs in the trust store of the browser for accessing the EDM with HTTPS.
-VOSS-1265 On the port that is removed from a T-UNI LACP MLT, non T-UNI configuration is blocked as a result of T-UNI consistency checks.
-When a port is removed from a T-UNI LACP MLT, the LACP key of the port must be set to default.
-VOSS-1280 The following error message occurs when performing shutdown/no-shutdown commands continuously: IO1 [05/02/14 06:59:55.178:UTC] 0x0011c525 00000000 GlobalRouter COP-SW ERROR vsp4kTxEnable Error changing TX disable for SFP module: 24, code: -8 None.
-When this issue occurs, the port in question can go down, then performs a shutdown/no-shutdown of the port to bring it up and resumes operation.
 VOSS-1285 CAKs are not cleared after setting the device to factory-default.
 None.
 Currently this is the default behavior and does not affect functionality of the MACsec feature.
+VOSS-1289 On a MACsec-enabled port, you can see delayed packets when the MACsec port is kept running for more than 12 hours.
+This delayed packet counter can also increment when there is complete reordering of packets so that the application might receive a slow response.
+But in this second case, it is a marginal increase in the packet count, which occurs due to PN mismatch sometimes only during Key expiry, and does not induce any latency.
+None.